quinnmax/situate/readme.md

 These images and label files will be used to train:
 - the situation model
-- visual classifiers [edit:cite]
+- visual classifiers (which use the pre-trained MatConvNet network linked above and ridge regression)
-- bounding box regressors [edit:cite]
+- bounding box regressors (which uses the same features and performs a box adjustment similar to that discussed [here]())

 The reliability of the individual classifiers can be estimated and used to weight the classifiers contribution to situation detections.